subfission/cas/README.md

 # CAS
-Simple CAS Authentication for Laravel 5+
+Simple CAS Authentication for Laravel 5.x

-This branch is dedicated for PHP7 development as the project will be moving toward that direction.
-This version uses the latest phpCAS and supports verbose logging.

 This version is a highly modified version of "xavrsl/cas" with specific priority on simplicity and functionality with Laravel 5+.
 While this will likely still work with older versions, they are untested.
 This package was built for my